-Had I been more successful at failing interviews, I would have missed out on the opportunity to take the 'back-of-the envelope' calculations I had been working at and to develop the information base that would be needed if the Parliament, and the Government, were to take future renewal seriously.
+Had I been more successful at failing interviews, I would have missed out on the opportunity to take the 'back-of-the envelope' calculations I had been working at and to develop the information base that was needed if the Parliament and Government were to take future renewal seriously.

 As a side issue, I later learnt that, after the interview, the Speaker of the House came out from behind his newspaper and said, "We'll have her!
 If she is asked to stick the knife in, she will only ask 'how far?'"
-I think he was referring to my exchange with the committee member over PPP.
-I like to think that the Chairman had a more charitable reason for choosing me, and since he later offered me the position of his Chief of Staff when he was made Minister for Energy, maybe he did.
+I think he was referring to my exchange with the committee member over PPB.
+I like to think that the Chairman had a different reason for choosing me; he liked to provoke me into argument which we enjoyed and later he offered me the position of his Chief of Staff when he was made Minister for Energy, so perhaps he had.